 When it comes to SEO audits, you will probably need to use multiple tools to track your campaign success.
 For example, if you are using SEMrush, Google Analytics, and Ahrefs when tracking campaign results, this means you will need to monitor your data on multiple dashboards and even use features that are not relevant to your KPIs.
 This is where you should consider automating your SEO analytics and reporting.
 Using reporting software, you can create a custom marketing dashboard, where you can combine only those widgets that are relevant to you and stay on top of your major KPIs.
 By centralising your data under a single dashboard, you will measure your performance easier and make the right decisions faster.

 Track industry trends and identify your main keywords.
 Based on them, formulate your monthly editorial calendar and choose relevant topics.
 Remember that keyword-rich, 500-word blog articles don’t work for online users anymore.
 They expect content on your blog to be valuable, engaging, and highly personalised.
 When reading your content, a customer wants to feel that it is written for them specifically.
+Remember, the content you create should not only be valuable to your audience but also relevant to your industry.
+For instance, if you're in the accounting sector, integrating SEO services for accounting firms can be a game-changer, ensuring that your content reaches the right audience and resonates with their specific needs.

 Precisely because of that, you should never optimise your content for search engines.
 Create it for the people that are reading it.
 For starters, diversify your content strategy.
 Creating traditional articles is still important, but they are far from being the only content form to focus on.
 To appeal to the tastes of diverse reader groups, you could produce different content forms, including: